AK-47-SHaT/LostAndFound/README.md

 - *User Registration & Login:* Secure authentication for users to access the platform.
 - *Report Lost or Found Items:* Users can add details about lost or found items, including photos.
 - *Search Functionality:* Search for items based on categories or keywords.
-- *Admin Panel:* Moderators can review and manage reports.

 ---